Reem Alabali Radovan: Personal life

-Radovan speaks fluent German, Arabic, Assyrian Neo-Aramaic, and English; from her years in Russia, her native language is Russian (though she has since forgotten it), and she studied classical languages while in grade school.
-Radovan recognizes her ancestry from Iraq, and after her electoral victory, many Iraqis celebrated on social media.
+Alabali Radovan speaks fluent German, Arabic, Assyrian Neo-Aramaic, and English; from her years in Russia, her native language is Russian (though she has since forgotten it), and she studied classical languages while in grade school.
+Alabali Radovan recognizes her ancestry from Iraq, and after her electoral victory, many Iraqis celebrated on social media.

-Radovan is married to professional boxer Denis Radovan, whose family also fled to Germany, and she likes to box in her spare time.
+Alabali Radovan is married to professional boxer Denis Radovan, whose family also fled to Germany, and she likes to box in her spare time.
 In 2023, she gave birth to her first child.
-In June 2025, Radovan decided to drop the hyphen in her last name after a law for double names passed earlier that year.
+In June 2025, Alabali Radovan decided to drop the hyphen in her last name after a law for double names passed earlier that year.
 She currently resides in Schwerin and has two younger siblings.